eostitan/delphioracle/README.md

 **Note:** *price must be pushed as integer, using the last 4 digits to represent the value after the decimal separator (10,000th of a dollar precision)*

-*Example: a value for EOS/USD of $5.85 would be pushed like this:*
+Example: a value for EOS/USD of $5.85 pushed by block producer acryptotitan to delphioracle contract would look like this:

 ```
-cleos push action eostitantest write '{"owner":"delphioracle", "value":58500}' -p delphioracle@active
+cleos push action delphioracle write '{"owner":"acryptotitan", "value":58500}' -p acryptotitan@active
 ```

 # Compile and deploy oracle.cpp